 The Pippin was a failure from the start.
 The price was too high, the game library too small, and the computer functionalities too limited.
 Where the console wanted to appeal to a broad market, it could not really satisfy any of its intended target groups.
 The Pippin-adventure nearly bankrupted Bandai and made Apple even more receptive to the return of its creator and spiritual father Steve Jobs.

-Nowadays, the Pippin has achieved a notorious, even mythical, status as the most flopped game console and also the on of the worst Apple product of all time.
+Nowadays, the Pippin has achieved a notorious, even mythical, status as the most flopped game console and also one of the worst Apple products of all time.
 This status has contributed to the fact that the Pippin is fairly rare today and a collector, in the year 2020, can easily pay 600 euros for a working specimen in good condition.
-Like the console, the Pippin’s games are very expensive these days.
-On Ebay you will not find many Pippin games under 100 euros.
+Like the console, the Pippin’s games are costly these days.
+On eBay, you will not find many Pippin games under 100 euros.
 The limited supply and the limited lifespan of the Pippin will also have contributed to this.

 The Pippin symbolizes the status quo within Apple in the mid-1990s.
 The Pippin is perhaps one of the greatest tech flops in the history of consumer electronics.
-The glorious stature that Apple has today, with success after success, is in stark contrast to the dark period in which Apple brought the Pippin to the market.
+The glorious track record that Apple has today, is in stark contrast to the dark period in which Apple brought the Pippin to the market.
 However, this contradiction certainly contributes to Pippin’s prominent place in gaming history.

 |Processor||PowerPC 603 32 Bit Processor|